Expertise

 • Surveys and analyses of needs and care services

-• Cost and financial analyses (e.g. of innovative forms of care)
+• Cost and financial analyses (e. g. of innovative forms of care)

-• Reporting (e.g. care reporting)
+• Reporting (e. g. care reporting)

-Research for policy & evaluation
+Research for policy and evaluation

 • Analysis of care structures/approaches and their policy contexts (also in international comparisons)